tensquare2443/vue-crypto-1/README.md

-# Vue Crypto Chart App
+# About Vue Crypto Chart App

-this app uses the CoinGecko Cryptocurrency API to display current and historical cryptocurrency data.
+This is a Vue app which uses the CoinGecko Cryptocurrency API to display cryptocurrency data.
+The app is also built with AG Grid, Chart JS, SCSS, and Bootstrap.

+The grid shows some current data on each coin.
+The grid can be sorted by certain columns by clicking on some of the column headers.
+The grid also uses "infinite scrolling".

+Click on a coin name in its row to view historical price data for that coin, going back many years if you'd like.

 ## Recommended IDE Setup